 The next time you need a sweet treat with loads of great flavor, forget about making chocolate chip cookies and make these baked cookies instead.
 Trust me – you’re going to love them.

 These 3 Ingredient Brown Sugar Cookies are pretty spot on, too!
-Maybe try both of these easy desserts and tell me what you think!
+Maybe try both of these easy desserts and my Coffee Cake Cookies Recipe and tell me what you think!

 Sugar – Granulated sugar adds sweetness to the recipe.

 Brown sugar – Light brown sugar to add a rich sweetness and also a darker coloring to the cookies when they are baking.